Tecktron/html-partials-compiler/README.md

 # html-partials-compiler
 Easily build a static html file by including html partials using npm.

 This is open source software.
-Your help, in any capacity, is greatly appreciated.
+Your help in any capacity, even a star, is greatly appreciated.

 ## Background & Purpose
 So I've been using npm as a build tool as I find it simplifies things not having to install grunt/gulp/etc. I was building a new multipage site and wanted to build the base html files using reusable partials to keep everything organized.
 My goal here is to change the common header in just one place, running the build and having the base html files updated.
 Seems like a basic idea, but I couldn't find an npm package to do just this, so I made one.